ewerthonk/dataviz-olympics/README.md

 <img src="https://img.shields.io/badge/plotly-%23004DFF.svg?style=for-the-badge&logo=plotly&logoColor=white">
 </div>

-*Exploratory Data Visual Analysis on Olympic Games Data*
+*Exploratory Data Visual Analysis on Brazil at the Olympic Games*

 # 📖 Project

 ## 👨🏻‍🏫 Introduction

 A **visual** exploratory data analysis of 🇧🇷 Brazil at the Olympic Games on the [athlete_events.csv](#-features) dataset and some of the most popular data visualization libraries on python.

 ## 🎯 Goal

 Practice data visualization skills.
 The notebook explores a few questions:

 - Is there any correlation between an athlete's height and his/her performance for any sports?